GrahamDennis/BibDeskWrapper/README.md

 When Dropbox updates the file on computer #1, it moves the original PDF into a path like `~/Dropbox/.dropbox.cache/<date>/filename (deleted xxxx).pdf`, and puts the new version of the file at the location of the computer.
 While BibDesk is running, it prefers to track files via an `FSRef`, which is stable when a file is moved or renamed.
 The behaviour of both Dropbox and BibDesk are separately quite reasonable, but when used together, cause the problem described above.

 BibDeskWrapper modifies the behaviour of BibDesk to prefer to track files via their pathname, but falls back to an `AliasHandle` (which includes a superset of the information in an `FSRef`) if no file exists at the original path.
-This means that BibDeskWrapper's will correctly handle files which are renamed (provided a new file with the same name as the original isn't created).
+This means that BibDeskWrapper will correctly handle files which are renamed (provided a new file with the same name as the original isn't created).

 ## Why not submit a patch to BibDesk?